hartnash/RNA_seq/README.md

 samtools index /data/run/maheym/poa_annua/poa_transcripts/Poa.maker.transcripts_${file}.bam
         rm Poa.maker.transcripts_${file}.sam
 ```
 after converting SAM to BAM, we can remove SAM files to save space.
 We can always convert BAM to SAM or vice-versa.
-They are practically the same information, just SAM is in human readable form (text)  while BAM is in binary form.
+They are practically the same information, just SAM is in human-readable form (text)  while BAM is in binary form.

 # getting raw reads count